-I recently received a gift from a talented artist and while the book they chose was great, the bow they tied the gift with was amazing.
-Now I consider myself a bit of a ribbon expert.
-After ten years in the magazine business, I’ve done my fair share of ribbon styling, but this particular bow had an extra touch that made it worthy of its own blog entry.
+I once received a gift from a talented artist and while the book they chose was great, the bow they tied the gift with was amazing.
+Now, this might sound a bit strange, but I consider myself a bit of a ribbon expert.
+Having spent years in the magazine business, I’ve done my fair share of ribbon styling.
+But this particular bow had an extra touch that made it worthy of its own blog entry.
 And here’s the secret:

 It’s all about what I call the ribbon tail.
 Here are the how-to instructions with photos:

 Start with good quality ribbon-like fabric — expensive ribbon falls better than cheap ribbon.
 A double sided satin ribbon works best as you don’t have to fuss with the good side and bad side.
 Also, you’ll need about meter of ribbon to tie a good bow, plus however much ribbon you need to wrap around the box/flowers/new car.